hpl002/Masters_Public/readme.md

 A petri net is one of several mathematical modelling languages used for describing distributed systems.
 Contraty to its more advanced descendants, petri nets are very basic and only model places and transitions.

 ### Simulation

+By means of discrete event simulation, the performance of systems can be evaluated, alternative configurations of a system can be compared, and an optimal configuration of a system can be found [7].

+R.S.
+Mans, H.A.
+Reijers, D. Wismeijer, M.V.
+Genuchten, A process- oriented methodology for evaluating the impact of IT: a proposal and an application in healthcare, BPM Center Report BPM-13-08, BPMcenter.org,

 #### Types
   - discrete event